Blog Post

 Special Characters in Title Tags

-Google apparently has nothing against using special characters beyond the brand separator, such as “*” or “#”.
-A user had asked whether there was anything against using special characters other than "-" or "|" in the title and whether characters like "*", "#", or "%" could be used.
+Google apparently doesn't mind if, aside from the special character for separating the brand, other special characters like "*" or "#" are used.
+A user asked if there was anything against using special characters beyond "-" or "|" in the title and if characters like "*", "#", or "%" could be used.

 Nadine